 While Verizon and AT&T are primarily rolling out on millimeter wave spectrum, Sprint has a completely different deployment strategy.
 The carrier will use excess 2.5GHz spectrum to initially build its 5G network.

 While rolling out 5G on mid-band may allow Sprint to deploy quickly and inexpensively, the strategy is not without pitfalls.
 Mid-band 5G does not offer the same fast speeds and low latency you’ll see on other providers with mmWave.
-It also doesn’t cover a large area and does a poor job of penetrating through walls and some glasses.
+It also doesn’t cover a large area and does a poor job of penetrating through walls and some types of glass.

-Keep in mind that although Sprint will initially roll out on mid-band, it will continue to build its 5G network on other bands as well.
-And if Sprint successfully merges with T-Mobile in the coming months, New T-Mobile may be the first to have a robust, nationwide 5G network.
+Although Sprint will initially roll out on mid-band, it will continue to build its 5G network on other bands as well.
+And if Sprint successfully merges with T-Mobile in the coming months, the new T-Mobile may be the first to have a robust, nationwide 5G network.

 In terms of hardware, Sprint wants to make a big splash.
-The carrier has already announced three products for 2019, though we wouldn’t be surprised to see more.
+The carrier has already announced a number of products for 2019, though we wouldn’t be surprised to see more soon.